-The resources within school include: Switch toys, assistive and adaptive technology, eye gaze technology, smartboards, iPads in each class, floor projector, Musii, Beamz, the Sensory room, Bee-bots, green screen technology and programmable robots.
+The resources within school include: Switch toys, assistive and adaptive technology, EyeGaze technology, interactive whiteboards, iPads in each class, floor projector, Musii, Beamz, the Sensory Room, Bee-bots, green screen technology and programmable robots.

 Within the informal curriculum , pupils respond to computing in a variety of ways.
 Switch toys and games enable the pupils to interact effectively with different objects, pieces of equipment and software on the computer by giving the pupil control of their learning.
 Pupils with visual impairments have access to apps and games which enable them to develop their functional vision skills by responding in a fun and meaningful manner.
 This can be through the use of iPad apps and games and visuals on the smartboards.